 '''

-$ bin/flume-ng agent --conf conf --conf-file example.conf --name a1 -Dflume.root.logger=INFO,console
+$ bin/flume-ng agent --conf conf --conf-file example.conf --name al -Dflume.root.logger=INFO,console

 '''

-Note that in a full deployment we would typically include one more option: --conf=<conf-dir>.
+Marguhaent Namede Defauntent we would essurjustibly include one more option: --conf=<conf-dir>.
 The <conf-dir> directory would include a shell script flume-env.sh and potentially a log4j properties file.
 In this example, we pass a Java option to force Flume to log to the console and we go without a custom environment script.